gitlevich/NitroService/readme.md

   }
 }`

-Please replace "the-actual-api-key" with your API key.
+`"the-actual-api-key"` needs to be replaced with your actual API key.

-If you care to see application logs, also add this fragment:
+If you care to see the application log written on console, also add this fragment:

 `akka {
    loglevel = "INFO"
  }`

-The channels from which the app will extract schedule information is listed in channels.txt file.
+The channels for which the app will extract schedules are listed in `channels.txt` file.